Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
-July7, meet with this investor
+July7, meet with this investor, my lawyer's college schoolmate, unfortunately her

 2025July2, talk to a poptential investor.